 - The ninth day is called Uthradom.
-On this day Mahabali enters Kerala.
+On this day, Mahabali enters Kerala.

 Festivals in India are about celebrating happiness.
 During the year, various festivals are celebrated with varying rituals and methods.
-The festival of Onam is largely about the love of a people towards their hero and reaffirming their commitment towards the moral example set up by their hero King Mahabali.
+The festival of Onam is largely about the love of a people towards their hero and reaffirming their commitment to the moral example set up by their hero King Mahabali.

 Happy Onam Wishes To One And All!

 Are too many issues overwhelming you?
 Talk to an Astrologer Now, First Consultation with 100% Cashback!